 TIP | During the day, there are some amazing views of the Cadini di Misurina range from Forcella Lavaredo, with Rifugio Lavaredo in the foreground.
 You’ll also get a great view from the part of the Tre Cime hiking loop that’s just north of the parking areas.

-I suspect that earlier in the season the sun’s angle would give you some light on the valley behind the viewpoint, but it’s likely to be a little later in the morning.
+I suspect that the sun’s angle would give you some light on the valley behind the viewpoint earlier in the season, but it’s likely to be a little later in the morning.
 The contrasts are extreme here once the sun’s fully up unless you’ve got a little high cloud to diffuse it.

 Sunset is lovely, with golden hour giving the best light, but you’ll find that there’s no direct light on the lower viewpoint.
 If you can, I recommend coming here both for sunrise and sunset if the weather is good.
 It’s honestly like a different place at each end of the day.